vedaldi/practical-cnn-reg/doc/instructions.md

 * Data only: [practical-cnn-reg-2016a-data-only.tar.gz](http://www.robots.ox.ac.uk/~vgg/share/practical-cnn-reg-2016a-data-only.tar.gz)
 * [Git repository](https://github.com/vedaldi/practical-cnn-reg) (for lab setters and developers)

 After the installation is complete, open and edit the script `exercise1.m` in the MATLAB editor.
 The script contains commented code and a description for all steps of this exercise, for [Part I](#part1) of this document.
 You can cut and paste this code into the MATLAB window to run it, and will need to modify it as you go through the session.
-Other files `exercise2.m`, `exercise3.m`, and `exercise4.m` are given for [Part II](#part2) and [III](#part3).
+Other files `exercise2.m`, and `exercise3.m`, are given for [Part II](#part2) and [III](#part3).

 Each part contains several **Questions** (that may require pen and paper) and **Tasks** (that require experimentation or coding) to be answered/completed before proceeding further in the practical.